groupwrite-io/groupwrite.io/README.md

 The default setup uses the [mongo-in-memory](https://www.npmjs.com/package/mongo-in-memory) database, which cleans on every code edit.
 If you want persistant data:

 1. [Install a local MongoDB server](https://docs.mongodb.com/manual/administration/install-community/)
-2. Create database called `groupwrite-dev`
-3. Create a new local file `config/local.secret.config.js` with
+2. Create a new local file `config/local.secret.config.js` with

 ```js
 module.exports = {